-All children on the SEND Register will have a SEND support Plan, which details important information about the pupil, including their areas of strengths and weakness, their outcomes and steps taken to allow pupils to achieve them and any other professionals who have contact with the pupil.
-Class teachers, parents, pupils and other professional will all contribute to the SEND support Plan.
-The SEND Support Plan is designed to be a working document which is updated to reflect the current needs of the pupil.
+All children on the SEND support list will have a SEND support plan, which details important information about the pupil, including their areas of strengths and weakness, their outcomes and steps taken to allow pupils to achieve them and any other professionals who have contact with the pupil.
+Class teachers, parents, pupils and other professional will all contribute to the SEND support plan.
+The SEND support plan is designed to be a working document which is updated to reflect the current needs of the pupil.
 Formal reviews will take place three times a year, or more often where required, and parents and pupils will be involved in reviewing progress and setting new outcomes.
 Class teachers are responsible for evidencing progress according to the outcomes described in the plan.
-Class teachers are responsible for maintaining and updating the SEND support Plan.
+Class teachers are responsible for maintaining and updating the SEND support plan.
 The SENDCo reviews all records provided by class teachers to ensure consistency across the school and appropriateness and quality of outcomes.